How to Prepare Your Business For Sale

 - Inadequate documentation – Buyers expect documentation in the form of 3-5 years financials as well as documented procedures, policies and systems, including recast financial statements and five-year pro-formas, backed by solid research and analysis that shows the potential of the business for new owners.

 - Assessing and negotiating offers – Businesses usually do not sell for all cash.
 Most businesses are sold with some seller financing, earn-outs or stock in the acquiring company.
 Negotiation skills are vital in many areas including terms of the transaction, personal, legal, tax and financial issues.

-Contact American Fortune to show you how to prepare before you sell a business.
+Contact American Fortune to show you how to Prepare your Business For Sale.

 By Brian S. Mazar, CBI, MBA